-There is an inherently sustainable nature to smart growth-oriented planning efforts, which aim to focus urban development on efficiently-served infill sites and encourage walking to reduce carbon emissions from private auto use and improve public health.
+Smart growth-oriented planning efforts can help focus urban development on efficiently-served infill sites and encourage walking to improve public health.
 The strategy of restoring the heavily degraded John Day River to promote habitat and floodplain protection is also inherently sustainable and it enhances citizens' daily access to nature.
-The former Oregon Pine Mill site was also evaluated and treated for contaminated soils and has been given a determination of No Further Action (NFA) needed.
+The former Oregon Pine Mill site was evaluated and treated for contaminated soils and has been given a determination of No Further Action (NFA) needed.

 Perhaps the best illustration of sustainable innovation can be found in the City's strategy to build a new membrane bioreactor, outside the floodplain, pipe the treated water to greenhouses and build local produce that is then sold in John Day, creating a positive internal resilient support loop for the City.